linode/docs/docs/guides/tools-reference/tools/how-to-use-choose-command/index.md

 choose 1.3.3
     {{< /output >}}

-## How to Use choose
+## How to Use the choose Command

 `choose` is meant to be a tool that's easy to pick up when you need it, without the need to do research and extensive experimenting to get your syntax right.
-The next sections in this guide aim to set you up with the small bit of groundwork you need to get started using `choose`.
-Once you have these ideas in hand, you should be able to make use of `choose` wherever you need.
+The next sections show you what you need to know to get started using `choose`.

-### Basic Examples of choose against Other Tools
+### The Linux choose Command vs. AWK and cut

-To pick out pieces of text with `choose`, just provide the indices for the words you want.
+To pick out pieces of text with `choose`, provide the indices for the words you want.
 Like `awk`, `choose` uses the space character as a delimiter for the input text by default:

     echo 'With this text, we conduct a test of various command-line text-processing tools' |